tmiller02/cookiecutter-django-react-ansible/{{ cookiecutter.project_slug }}/docs/provisioning.md

 ### Load balancing

-This project will work out of the box on small scale production environments, such as when the 'frontend app' and 'backend app' are co-located (like the 'dev' environment), or when the 'frontend app' and 'backend app' are each provisioned to a separate host.
+This project will work out of the box on small scale production environments when using certbot, such as when the 'frontend app' and 'backend app' are co-located (like the 'dev' environment), or when the 'frontend app' and 'backend app' are each provisioned to a separate host.

 However, you will need to modify this project if you want to horizontally scale to more hosts behind a load balancer.
 Production certificates are set to be